 Drain the water off the lentils and add the cooked lentils to the tomato sauce.
 Take out all the larger spice pieces.
 Set aside.

 Preparing the eggplant.
 Slice the eggplants and pan fry them.
 Please, check my previous recipe Eggplant Parmesan for directions.
 (You can also bake the eggplants in the oven if you prefer).
 Set aside.

 Preparing the polenta.
-Pour water off the corn grits and strain.
+Pour water off the corn grits and add 1/2 water, stir.
 Bring 1.5 cups of liquid to a boil.
-Add the presoaked polenta slowly while stirring constantly.
+Add the polentawith added water slowly while stirring constantly.
 Add 1 thyme spring and cook for about 20 minutes or until the polenta is creamy.
 Stir frequently because it can burn easily.
 When done add 1 Tbsp butter, 1tsp salt, cheese, thyme and stir.
 Set aside.

 Preparing the mushrooms.
 Slice up mushrooms.
 Warm up some oil and sauté the mushrooms until soft.
 At the end, add a little crushed garlic, freshly ground pepper and 1 Tbsp of balsamic vinegar.
 Stir and turn off heat.
 Set aside.

 Preparing the béchamel sauce.
 It is not too hard just follow the steps.
 I used a whisk.
 Warm up 1 stick of butter on low heat, when melted increase the heat to medium high and add the flour slowly, stirring continuously.
 Then start adding the milk very slowly, stirring after each addition and wait for a minute to let the flour mixture soak up the milk.
 When you start seeing bubbles, it is done.
 Take off heat.
 Grade some nutmeg.
 Add 1/4 cup of Gruyere cheese, thyme, salt and 2 egg yolks.
 Mix well.
 Set aside.